truflation/tsn-sdk/README.md

 ## Permissions and Privacy

 TSN supports granular control over stream access and visibility.
 Streams can be public or private, with read and write permissions configurable at the wallet level.
-Additionally, you can control whether other streams are allowed to compose data from your stream.
+Additionally, you can control whether other streams can compose data from your stream.
 For more details, refer to [Stream Permissions](https://www.notion.so/usherlabs/docs/stream-permissions.md).

 ## Caveats

 - **Transaction Confirmation**: Always wait for transaction confirmation before performing dependent actions.
-See the [Transaction Lifecycle](https://www.notion.so/Docs-561559c0d2344c3f92b14375f5b7eefe?pvs=21) section for more information.
+For more information, see the [Transaction Lifecycle](https://www.notion.so/Docs-561559c0d2344c3f92b14375f5b7eefe?pvs=21) section.

 ## Further Reading